kletobias/p2022/_projects/deep-dive-tabular-data-pt-3.md

 ### Custom Function To Create And Fit A RFR Estimator

-A function, that creates a `RandomForestRegressor` estimator and fits it using the training data.
+A function that creates a `RandomForestRegressor` estimator and fits it using the training data.
 Its output is the fitted estimator.